Find the Best Yard Drainage Contractors for Your Business

 Why Chicago Yards Struggle with Drainage

-The primary culprit behind many Chicago drainage woes is the region's dense, heavy clay soil1 2.
+The primary culprit behind many Chicago drainage woes is the region's dense, heavy clay soil.
 Unlike sandy or loamy soils that allow water to percolate through, clay acts like a sponge that quickly becomes saturated and then holds water on the surface.
 This leads to persistent puddling, muddy conditions, and can even push water toward your home's foundation.
 Combined with Illinois' seasonal downpours and the flat topography of many neighborhoods, it creates a perfect storm for standing water.
 Effective solutions must be designed with this specific soil condition in mind.

 Core Principles of Effective Water Management